 Net Neutrality

-Net neutrality is a founding principle of the Internet which guarantees that telecoms operators do not discriminate their users' communications and remain mere transmitters of information.
+Net Neutrality is a founding principle of the Internet which guarantees that telecoms operators remain mere transmitters of information and do not discriminate between different users, their communications or content accessed.
 It ensures that all users, whatever their resources, access the same and whole network.
-But this principle is now undermined as operators develop business models restricting access to the Internet, by throttling or blocking access to specific online content, services or applications (protocols, websites, etc.), or limiting their users' ability to publish information.
+But this principle is being undermined as operators develop business models that restrict access by throttling or blocking specific online content, services or applications (protocols, websites, etc.), or their users’ freedom to publish information.

-In the face of such attempts to undermine the decentralized architecture of the Internet, and the freedom of communication and innovation it enables, lawmakers must guarantee Net neutrality.
+In the face of these attempts to undermine the decentralized architecture of the Internet, and the freedom of communication and innovation it represents, lawmakers must guarantee Net Neutrality.
 Internet access providers must be sanctioned if they discriminate Internet communications, be it according to the source, the recipient, or the nature of the information being transmitted.
-Failing this, only users able to pay for privileged access will enjoy the network's full capabilities.
+It this does not happen, we will create an Internet where only users able to pay for privileged access enjoy the network’s full capabilities.

 Timeline